Sergo102/project2/README.md

 (only cover version)
 Someday, I'll do full version of this project, I swear!

-Click "Sigh up" input for push notifications that checks validity of your email
+Click "Sigh up" input for push notifications that checks validity of your email by using "alert" to tell you

 A bit of documentation

 notes.md -> Functional Notes and Requirements

-(7 hours 20 minutes) + 20 minutes
+(7 hours 20 minutes) + 20 minutes + 1 hour 20 minutes